-In order to truly program a TPMS sensor, you will need to invest slightly more into a TPMS tool with this feature.
+In order to truly reprogram a TPMS sensor, you need to invest slightly more into a TPMS tool with this feature.
 As you can see from the image above, the sensor connects directly to the tool for programming.
 However, for the average car owner, this is probably not required or too advanced of a feature.

 TPMS Relearn and Activation

-After replacing the tire pressure sensor, the ECU may need to relearn the location of the sensor.
+After replacing the tire pressure sensor, the ECU may also need to relearn the location of the sensor.
 This is fairly common with the majority of cars after changing your sensors or tire rotation.
 You may also need to activate the sensor depending upon the sensor as some may remain in a “sleep mode” state.

 Another compatibility factor to consider is that some tools only work with certain vehicle manufacturers.
 For example, some may work with only GM manufacturers whereas others work with all manufacturers.

 Tire pressure monitoring systems are becoming a standard feature in most cars.
-Some states by law will require a fully functioning TPMS in order to pass an inspection.
-Therefore, it’s worthwhile investing into a quality tool that works with a variety of sensors and can be updated for future systems.
+Some states by law require a fully functioning TPMS system in order to pass an inspection.
+Therefore, it’s worthwhile investing into a quality tool that works with a variety of sensors and can also be updated for future systems.